Nu Flow

 "Nu Flow" is the debut single of British R&B collective Big Brovaz.
 It was released as the first single from their debut album, Nu-Flow (2002), on 14 October 2002.
 "Nu Flow" peaked at number three on the UK Singles Chart and spent 19 weeks inside the UK top 100.
-The single was also successful in New Zealand and Norway, where it reached number one, and in Australia, where it peaked at number three to become their joint highest-peaking hit with "Favourite Things".
+The single was also successful in New Zealand and Norway, where it reached number one, and in Australia, where it peaked at number three to become their joint-highest-peaking hit, along with "Favourite Things".

 Music video

 The accompanying music video was directed by Vaughan Arnell.